koskenni/twol/docs/discovery.rst

   CoM = CoS.m ;               ! morphophonemic consonants
   CoØ = CoM - CoS ;           ! deleted consonants

-See the :ref:`formalism` for details of the rule formalism, especially for the ``.m`` operator.
-The program uses a subset (``discovdef.ebnf``) of the rule formalism, but builds Python sets instead of finite-state transducers.
+See the :ref:`formalism` for details of the formalism for two-level expressions (TLE), especially for the ``.m`` operator.
+The program uses a subset (``discovdef.ebnf``) of the rule formalism, but instead of finite-state transducers it builds Python sets to represent sets of pair symbols.
+See also :ref:`twparsere` for the possibilites of implementing TLE using Python regular expressions.

+.. index:: recipe of reduction tasks

 Recipes to control the order of reductions
 ==========================================